islommuhammad/byte-of-python/basics.md

 ### Uchtalik apostrof (Triple Quotes) {#triple-quotes}

-Siz ko'p qatorli satrlarni uchtalik apostrof bilan hosil qilishingiz mumkin.
-You can specify multi-line strings using triple quotes - (`"""` or `'''`).
+Siz ko'p qatorli satrlarni uchtalik apostrof bilan hosil qilishingiz mumkin.   - (`"""` yoki `'''`).
 You can use single quotes and double quotes freely within the triple quotes.
 An example is:

 ```python
 '''This is a multi-line string.
 This is the first line.